Best Sports Games of 2024 So Far: Yearly Review and Highlights

 NBA 2K25 is the best basketball game on the market, and while many of you will rebut this by saying it's also the only one, you can't argue facts.

-The new entry in the NBA 2K franchise is far from spectacular, but that's mainly due to the biggest disease that affected sports games in the past seven years, microtransactions.
+The new entry in the NBA 2K franchise is far from spectacular, but that's mainly due to microtransactions, the biggest disease that has affected sports games in the past seven years.

 Microtransactions transform NBA 2K25 into a bad game.
 It's almost impossible to be competitive on MyTEAM or The Park and its various modes without spending money on the game.

-The AI is more responsive and smarter, dribbling feels more realistic, the addition of Signature Go-To Shots makes the game more immersive, and shooting, while not perfect, feels more realistic.
+The AI is more responsive and smarter, dribbling feels more realistic, and the addition of Signature Go-To Shots makes the game more immersive.
+Shooting, while not perfect, feels more realistic.

 It's a game that players should try if they can get it at a good discount, especially for new basketball fans.